togrupe/dlive-midi-tools/README.md

 * dlive Firmware: >= 1.90
 * Reaper >= 6.75

-1. Recommendation: Please backup your current show file, just to be on the safe side if something goes wrong.
+1. Recommendation: Please back up your current show file, just to be on the safe side if something goes wrong.

 2. Before you run the script, please run the following command to download the required python modules using `pip`.
 Please make sure `pip` is installed.